Coalición Floresta Logo Coalición Floresta Search Buscar

 7

-The municipalities shall not grant construction permits if the projects submitted for their knowledge omit the inclusion of these works.
+Municipalities shall not grant construction permits if the projects submitted to their knowledge omit the inclusion of said works.

 CHAPTER III